 Most blood cancers find their beginnings in the bone marrow – where blood is produced.
 Blood cancer occurs when abnormal blood cells begin to multiply without control.
 This interrupts the function of normal blood cells, which try to fight off the infection and produce new blood cells.

-In almost all blood cancer cases, these abnormal changes are linked to things beyond our control.
+In most blood cancer cases, these abnormal changes are linked to things beyond our control.
 As they occur at any time during a person’s life, they are not genetic faults that may be passed on.
 Over 40,000 people are diagnosed with blood cancer each year in the UK.
-Currently, 250,000 people are living with blood cancer.
+Currently, 250,000 people are living with blood cancer (Blood Cancer UK, 2021).

 Blood cancers are sometimes referred to as acute or chronic.
 Acute means fast-developing and chronic means slow-developing.
 There are different types of blood cancer, including leukaemia, myeloma, and lymphoma.
 In part 1 we will focus on leukaemia and myeloma.